 At least one member of staff on the premises and available at times when children are present MUST hold a full paediatric first aid (PFA) certificate in the nursery and must accompany children on outings.
-The certificate must be for a full course consistent with the criteria set out in Annex A of the EYFS (2021).
-The 12 hour full PFA must be a full course and delivered consistent with the criteria set out in Annex A of the EYFS.
+The certificate must be for a full course consistent with the criteria set out in Annex A of the EYFS.